Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 Oktober 2025 21.25.17 UTC
+- WIB: Minggu, 26 Oktober 2025 22.24.59 UTC
-- WITA: Minggu, 26 Oktober 2025 22.25.17 UTC
+- WITA: Minggu, 26 Oktober 2025 23.24.59 UTC
-- WIT: Minggu, 26 Oktober 2025 23.25.17 UTC
+- WIT: Senin, 27 Oktober 2025 00.24.59 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: funny
+Kategori: friendship